CurveDocs/curve-resources/docs/en/crvusd/liquidations.md

 ---

-## **Liquidation Process**

-When a loan enters the liquidation range, the system begins adjusting the collateral.
-As the price of the collateral drops, portions of it are gradually sold for crvUSD.
-This reduces risk by replacing part of the volatile asset with a stable one.

-At that point, the loan is backed by a mix of the original collateral and crvUSD.
-If the price of the collateral increases again, the system automatically buys back some of the previously sold collateral using crvUSD.

-This process can result in some losses (see above), but **it also allows the loan to potentially recover**.
-If the price rebounds and loan health remains above 0%, the borrower retains their position (minus some losses) — something that wouldn't be possible on other platforms where liquidation is instant and final.

----

-## **How Does It Compare to Other Protocols?**
+## **How Does The Liquidation Compare to Other Protocols?**

 Most DeFi lending protocols use a hard-liquidation model.
 In these systems, if the value of the collateral falls below a specific price threshold (the liquidation price), the entire position is liquidated instantly.
 This often results in:

 - Losing all collateral
 - Paying a liquidation penalty
-- Having no chance to recover the position if the market bounces back shortly after
+- Having no chance to recover the position if the market bounces back up again

 Curve’s crvUSD takes a different approach with its liquidation system. **Here's how Curve is different:**